TrainMateX Vision

 - Layered backend architecture (API / Application / Domain / Infrastructure) for maintainability

-- EF Core + SQL Server for familiar, robust .NET persistence
+- EF Core + SQL Server for familiar, well-supported .NET persistence

 - GitHub Actions for automatic CI/CD deployment